Profitbase/Episode-Docs/articles/invision/docs/webfunctions/runsqlscripts.md

 <br/>

 `LoadByNameAsync`
 Asynchronusly executes a SQL Script, specified by its object name, and returns the data set from the query.

+> [!NOTE]
-Note that the SQL Script must be configured to return data.
+> The SQL Script must be configured to return data.

 ```csharp
 Task<DataTable> LoadByNameAsync(string scriptName,  Dictionary<string, object> paramValues = null)